monalvrz/School_District_Analysis/README.md

     - % Overall Passing: Cabrera High School 91.33%, Griffin High School 90.59% and Pena High School 90.54%

-In the original database Thomas High School was only among the top schools in the Overall Passing category.
-After the update of the data, its Overall Passing percentage dropped and its %Passing reading increased.
+In the original database Thomas High School was among the top schools in the Overall Passing category and in %Passing Reading category.
+After data updated, its Overall Passing percentage and its %Passing reading decreased.

 _Original Data Base_